 I love how jackfruit has come front and center in vegan recipes this year.
 These crabless cakes are made with it, white beans, and brown rice.

-I can’t wait to try Kristy’s Mushroom-Kale Skillet Hash, Cashew Cheese Stuffed Meatballs, Chile-Roasted Tofu Lettuce Cups, Filet O’Chickpe Sandwich, and Campagne Cupcakes.
-There are 125 recipes and I’m sure you’ll find tons that will fit in your diet.
+I can’t wait to try Kristy’s Mushroom-Kale Skillet Hash, Cashew Cheese Stuffed Meatballs, Chile-Roasted Tofu Lettuce Cups, Filet O’Chickpea Sandwich, and Champagne Cupcakes.
+There are 125 recipes, and I’m sure you’ll find tons that will fit in your diet.

 - 4 green onions, finely chopped (green and white parts), plus more for garnish

 - 1 cup 160 g cooked brown rice

 - 2 tablespoons chickpea flour, plus more if needed

 - 1 tablespoon vegan mayonnaise, soy-free if necessary

 - 2 teaspoons liquid aminos, or gluten-free tamari; use coconut aminos to be soy-free

 - Sunflower oil, or canola oil for frying